jimmyz42/CCompiler/README.md

 #### Note

-This commit marks the begining of the port from antlr2 to antlr4.
-Code is broken.
+This project is using antlr4, NOT antlr2, which cause some of the tests to fail..although the result isn't necessarily incorrect.